webitproff/visitor-stats-crawler-cotonti/README.md

 - **lang/** — language files.
 They contain all text strings used in the admin panel and frontend (if needed).
 - **tpl/visitor_stats.admin.tpl** — statistics page template using Bootstrap 5.3 classes.
 No external stylesheets are needed since Cotonti already includes Bootstrap.
 - **setup/\*.sql** — SQL queries for creating and removing the plugin tables.
+- **last_cleanup/** — a service folder created by the plugin to store the automatic cleanup timestamp.
+Contains the file `timestamp` with the time of the last cleanup.

 ---